Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Your doctor has recommend you for magnetic resonance imaging (MRI) of your head.
 MRI imaging uses a magnetic field, radio waves and a computer to create detailed images of organs, soft tissues, bone and virtually all other internal body structures.
 MRI of the brain allows physicians to examine the anatomy of the brain; determine precisely which part of the brain is handling critical functions such as thought, speech, movement and sensation, which is called brain mapping; help assess the effects of stroke, trauma or degenerative disease (such as Alzheimer's) on brain function; and monitor the growth and function of brain tumors.
 In some cases, the flow of cerebral spinal fluid will also be analyzed.

 Our team of specialist physicians can use these images to distinguish normal, healthy tissue and diseased tissue.
-Our team of specialists is led by Barry D. Pressman, MD, Chief of Neuroradiology, and by Franklin Moser, MD, Clinical Chief of Neuroradiology and Interventional Neuroradiology.
+Our team of specialists is led by Barry D. Pressman, MD, chief of Neuroradiology, and by Franklin Moser, MD, clinical chief of Neuroradiology and Interventional Neuroradiology.

 Left: MRI of the brain.
 The nose is to the left.